LastSamurai333/ComputerVision/README.md

 ## **DulicateDetection:**

-Develop code which detect duplicate product listed on E-commerce website based on image similarity.
+Developed code which detect duplicate product listed on E-commerce website based on image similarity.
 Code also used other attributes like brand, sleeveless type to reduce code complexity(O(N)) from N*N to ~25N.
 Dataset contain 2M+ products detail.